mohankumar17/Design_of_Real_Time_Health_Monitoring_System_for_Remote_Patients_using_IoT/README.md

 10. BreadBoard and Jumper Wires

-# How to start implementing the project ?
+# How to implement the project ?
 contact me via LinkedIN
 https://www.linkedin.com/in/mohan-kumar-48b6ba165/